tomhendra/courses/14-fem-beginner/1-complete-intro-to-web-development-v2/README.md

 const friendsAtYourParty = 10;

 if (friendsAtYourParty === 0) {
-  console.log('Cool, now I have a lot of nachos to myself.');
+  console.log("Cool, now I have a lot of nachos to myself.");
 } else if (friendsAtYourParty >= 4) {
-  console.log('Perfect amount to play some Mario Kart.');
+  console.log("Perfect amount to play some Mario Kart.");
 } else {
-  console.log('Wooooo turn on the dance music!');
+  console.log("Wooooo turn on the dance music!");
 }
 ```